Commercial Driver Education in Oregon

 Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
 Individual states often approve or certify training courses.
 The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculums and certifies driver training courses that meet industry and Federal Motor Carrier Safety Administration (FMCSA) guidelines.
 Many employers require their drivers to take PTDI-approved training.

 An instruction permit holder may operate any vehicle, except a motorcycle or vehicle with hazardous materials, when accompanied by a person at least 21 years old, who has a valid license for the class of vehicle being driven.
 The accompanying party must also be sitting in the front seat next to you when you drive.
 A CDL instruction permit is valid for 1 year from the date issued, and is not renewable.

 Test fees must be paid for in advance and cost $10 for knowledge tests such as the doubles/triples, CDL tank vehicles, and CDL school bus knowledge tests.
-Drivers who fail up to 3 attempts must wait at least 1 day before trying again after each failure.
+Drivers who fail must wait at least 1 day before trying again after each failure.
 After 4 attempts, however, you must wait at least 28 days before trying again.
 The CDL drive test, evaluating pre-trip inspection and on-road driving skills test, costs $70.